-The tax credit equals up to 50% of the annual increase of the average R&D expenses carried out during FY12-FY14.
-Eligibility for the benefit depends on a minimum annual investment of €30,000.
-Such amount is required to claim the tax benefit in question, and the credit is not available for R&D investments lower than €30,000.
-Specific provisions are established for companies with less than three FYs of activity.
+The purpose of the provision is to grant a tax credit to business investments in eligible R&D activities and expenses carried out between financial years 2015 and 2020 (as depicted above).
+The tax credit now equals up to 50% of the annual increase of the average R&D expenses carried out during an observation period set between FY12 and FY14 (i.e., the amount of the eligible R&D expenses incurred during a specific financial year shall exceed the average of the same expenses incurred between FY12 and FY14), which is simpler than the previous regime.
+Eligibility for the benefit depends on a minimum annual investment of EUR30,000.
+Such amount is required to claim the tax benefit in question, and the credit is not available for R&D investments lower than EUR30,000.
+Specific provisions are established for companies with less than three financial years of activity.

-The maximum annual credit for each beneficiary is established at €20 million.
-All taxpayers irrespective of their juridical form, accounting system adopted, activity or turnover may benefit from the R&D tax credit.
+The maximum annual credit for each beneficiary is established at EUR20 million.
+All taxpayers, irrespective of their juridical form, accounting system adopted, activity or turnover may benefit from the R&D tax credit.